 The Stratospheric Observatory For Infrared Astronomy (SOFIA) is an 80/20 project of NASA and the German Aerospace Center (DLR).
-SOFIA is based on a modified Boeing 747SP aircraft carrying a reflecting telescope with an effective diameter of 2.5 meters.
+SOFIA is a modified Boeing 747SP aircraft carrying a reflecting telescope with an effective diameter of 2.5 meters.

 The aircraft is based at NASA's Armstrong Flight Research Center in Palmdale, California, USA.

 The SOFIA Program Office is at NASA Ames Research Center in Moffett Field, California, USA.
 It manages SOFIA's science and mission operations in cooperation with the Universities Space Research Association (USRA) and the German SOFIA Institute (DSI, University of Stuttgart).

 The SOFIA aircraft is a highly modified Boeing 747SP (it is a short-body version of the 747, designed for longer flights than the Boeing 747 Classics).
 A typical 747SP seats 232 passengers versus 624 seats on a 747-400; only 45 747SP jetliners were built.

 From 1977 to 1986, the aircraft was operated by Pan American World Airways; from February 1986 until December 1995, it was flying for United Airlines.

 In 1997, the airplane was purchased by NASA.

 SOFIA's first astronomical observations were carried out in 2010 (Jupiter and the Messier 82 (M82) galaxy).